yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 where *T* is the specified temperature.

 (4) If accepted, the new configuration becomes the starting point for the next trial MC "move".
+If *resample* is *yes* then the velocities are resampled at this point as well.

-(5) If rejected, the old configuration (from *N* steps ago) is restored and new momenta (velocities) are assigned to each particle, by randomly resampling from a normal distribution at the specified temperature $T$ using the following equation:
+(5) If rejected, the old configuration (from *N* steps ago) is restored and new momenta (velocities) are assigned to each particle in the fix group by randomly resampling from a normal distribution at the specified temperature $T$ using the following equation:

 .. math::